-Run the gpedit.msc snap-in and go to the All Settings section (Local Computer Policy -> Computer Configuration – > Administrative templates).
-This section contains a list of all policies available for configuration in the local administrative templates.
-Sort policies by the State column and find all active policies (Disabled or Enabled state).
-Turn off all or some of them by switching them to the Not configured state.
+gpedit.msc MMC snap-in and go to the All Settings section (Local Computer Policy -> Computer Configuration – > Administrative templates).
+This section contains a list of all settings available for configuration in the local administrative GPO templates.
+Sort policies by the State column and find all configured policies (Disabled or Enabled state).
+Disable all or some of them by switching them to the Not configured state.